Routing Number vs. SWIFT Code: What Are the Differences?

 What Are Routing Numbers?

-Paying bills online Making tax payments online Setting up direct deposit Re-ordering checks Setting up payment apps Make a wire transfer Making transfers between accounts you have with different banks
+Paying bills online Making tax payments online Setting up direct deposit Re-ordering checks Setting up payment apps Make a wire transfer Making transfers between banks

-Four-letter bank code This identifies the financial institution and is usually a shortened version of the bank name.
-CHAS, for example, would denote Chase Bank, such as US.
-Two-letter country code This represents the country where the bank is located.
-Two-letter location code These two characters will indicate where the bank’s head office is located.
-Three-letter branch code The last three characters will indicate the specific branch of the bank.
+Four-letter bank code: This identifies the financial institution and is usually a shortened version of the bank name.
+CHAS, for example, would denote Chase Bank.
+Two-letter country code: This represents the country where the bank is located, such as the United States (US).
+Two-letter location code: These two characters will indicate where the bank’s head office is located.
+Three-letter branch code: The last three characters will indicate the specific branch of the bank.

 How Do SWIFT Codes and Routing Numbers Work?